alf-labs/tangram/README.md

   10 permutations per second.
 * [rgen](rgen/) is a rewrite of the generator in Rust.
 It uses the same heuristics.
-This one computes about 500 permutations per second on the laptop.
+This one computes about 500 permutations per second per thread on the laptop.
 Running it on 4 threads, it covered the 160 million permutations in about 24 hours.

 More information on the generator is also available in [web/intro.md](web/src/intro/intro.md).